-Parent won’t let the child talk on the phone, withholds important information, doesn’t follow the parenting order, withholds the children – it’s PAS, it’s parental alienation syndrome people claim.
+A parent won’t let the child talk on the phone, withholds important information, doesn’t follow the parenting order, withholds the children – it’s PAS, it’s parental alienation syndrome people claim.
 Well, actually no, none of those things are parental alienation syndrome.
-They may be alienating behaviours, or as I prefer to call them, pathogenic parenting.
+They may be alienating behaviors, or as I prefer to call them, pathogenic parenting.
 They are not PAS.
-PAS is what occurs as a result of those behaviours.
+PAS is what occurs as a result of those behaviors.

 Parental Alienation Syndrome is when the child rejects the parent.
 The child refuses a relationship with the parent.
-It’s nothing a parent does, it’s all about the child and his/her behaviour and responses.
+It’s nothing a parent does, it’s all about the child and his/her behavior and responses.

 So let me recap.
 Many court officials will have a view that PAS is used by abusive men to try and discredit mothers who are trying to protect themselves and their children.
 Many mothers who are attempting to cut their children off from the children’s father will claim bullying, fear, and the children/themselves are unsafe with the father.
 This plays right into the stereotypes of the concerns of court appointed officials, who worry about protecting children from abusive fathers.
 For mothers, a child rejecting the maternal figure is so far outside of the dominant discourse, many believe it must be because the mother is deficient in some way, otherwise why would a child reject their mother.